 4) Worksheet Program more rigorously develops math fact fluency.

 Compared to the Online Game, the Worksheet Program is a bit harder to pass a level.
-Students have to practice with their partner more time before they pass, so students learn facts better with it.
+Students have to practice with their partners more time before they pass, so students learn facts better with it.
 They are more solid in their knowledge of facts when they are done with an operation like multiplication in the Worksheet Program than they are if they just run through multiplication in the Online Game.
-Which is a reason not to do the Online Game only.
+This is a reason not to do the Online Game only.
 Of course, students are even stronger in their facts when they practice with both.

 5) Worksheet Program will generalize to computation more readily.